damcodes/programming-prose/_posts/2021-04-07-algorithms.md

     R[j] = arr[mid + 1 + j]
 ```

-Now, we'll take the sub arrays and iterate over them to compare the element at index i from the left sub array to the element at index i in the right sub array.
+Now, we'll take the sub arrays and iterate over them to compare the element at index i from the left sub array to the element at index j in the right sub array.
 If the left side element, x, is greater than the right side, y, swap the positions of y and x in the original array.

 ```python3
 def merge(arr, left, mid, right):